miltosmac/DCMI/README.md

 To create the array of effective coefficient, the following procedure takes place.
 The middle element of the array is set to one while the rest are set to zero.
 Then, the stencil pattern is applied to this input array over 𝐷 iterations.
 The resulting array holds the aggregate coefficient for each affected result value.
-Figure 24 provides an abstract representation of the described process, some interconnections as well as data elements have been omitted for simplicity and comprehension purposes.
+The above figure provides an abstract representation of the described process, some interconnections as well as data elements have been omitted for simplicity and comprehension purposes.
 After the first iteration, the elements hold the original coefficients, denoted as 𝑐 in the graph.
 The arrows distribute and multiply data with coefficients according to the stencil pattern, and when two or more arrows have the same target,